ChristopherLemon/PerfAnalyzer/README.md

 sufficient privileges to set /proc/sys/kernel/perf_event_paranoid to a suitable value.
 It is also possible to use PerfAnalyzer on a Windows system to perform remote profiling of a Linux system.
 The tool can be run within a Python 3 environment, or can be built with PyInstaller to create a standalone directory, which can then simply be copied to the locations required.

 ## Linux Setup
-There are some dependencies on lxml, which are required to run within the python environment or to build the standalone version.
+There are some dependencies on cryptograph and lxml, which are required to run within the python environment or to build the standalone version.
 These can be installed as follows:

     sudo apt-get install python-lxml
     sudo apt-get install libxml2-dev libxslt-dev python3-dev
+    sudo apt-get install build-essential libssl-dev libffi-dev python-dev

 **Create Python 3 Virtual Environment**